Dog Ear Infection and Not Eating (Causes and What To Do)

 If the drop-off in appetite began shortly after starting a new medication, side effects might be the culprit.

-What to Do If Your Dog Is Experiencing an Ear Infection and Not Eating
+Dog Ear Infection and Not Eating and Vomiting

 When to Call or Visit Your Vet